sudhadevgit/gql-federation-services/Readme.md

             git clone https://github.com/sudhadevgit/gql-federation-services.git
             cd gql-federation-services

+4. **Docker Install**

+        docker-compose build
+        docker-compose up

+        Check if http://localhost:4001/  is up and running

-4. **Install dependencies**
+4. **Manual Install**

         npm install
-        (run this in gql-federation-services directory as its a simple project with services, with same dependencies)
+        (run this in gql-federation-services directory)

-    OR If each service has its own set of dependencies.
+    OR To run each service when it has its own set of dependencies.
 Follow the steps below for each service:

-        cd account
+        cd account-service
-        npm init -y
         npm install

-        cd devices
+        cd devices-service
         npm install

-        cd gateway
+        cd gateway-service
         npm install

 5. **Run Services**